jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

     return true;
 }
 ```
-The state machine abstraction means layers don't care about internal complexity - a layer evaluating a 2D blend space with 20 animations looks identical to one playing a single walk cycle.
+The state machine abstraction means layers don't care about internal complexity - simple or complex, the interface is identical.

 #### Step 4: Final Hierarchy Traversal
 Once all layers are composed, we traverse the skeleton hierarchy to compute final skinning matrices: